 To the extent your hiring plans do not account for this uncertainty, you may create both risks and internal inefficiencies that have downstream effects on the performance of your people, timelines and even overall company success.

-You’re hiring the best people in your niche, of which there is a limited supply.
+Ideally you're hiring the best people in your niche, of which there is a limited supply.
 The availability of the best people and their interest in your niche is uncertain.
 Therefore the time to hire is uncertain given the extreme imbalance of the demand for talent.

 The optimal way to mitigate this uncertainty is by relaxing constraints on your hiring timelines with more lead time through planning.
 A common hiring framework used looks like this:

-Role open Role closed
+Role open | Role closed | |

 How your hiring might look now: